Quantum-Accelerators/quacc/docs/user/settings/settings.md

 ???
 Tip "When is This Method Ideal?"

-    This approach is ideal when you want to change a setting that is to be applied to most or all of your calculations.
+    This approach is ideal when you want to change a setting that applies to most or all of your calculations.

 ### Using Environment Variables